Errors Dynamics in Affine Group Systems: Linear Group Systems and Its Stochastic Analysis

-Next, we introduce the definition of a linear group system and study its properties. \begin{definition}[Linear Group System] The dynamical system~\eqref{eqn:continous_time_dynamics} is said to be a linear group system if $f_{u_t}$ satisfies the following property for any $u_t\in\mathcal U$:
+Next, let us introduce the definition and properties of a linear group system. \begin{definition}[Linear Group System] The dynamical system~\eqref{eqn:continous_time_dynamics} is said to be a linear group system if $f_{u_t}$ satisfies the following property for any $u_t\in\mathcal U$ and $X,Y\in G$: